pantheon-systems/documentation/source/content/guides/decoupled/overview/07-support.md

 - Troubleshoot customer cases related to the platform
 - Enable customers by providing related documentation, where to access logs, and when appropriate share similar case studies that provide a solution for the customer in line with the product life cycle.
 - Advocate for customers by validating and reporting bugs, feature requests, and improving platform documentation in line with the product life cycle
-- For business-critical incidents or outages that cannot be resolved by the customers or Pantheon support, escalate the issue to our engineering team by opening a general support ticket or an emergency ticket.
+- For business-critical incidents or outages that cannot be resolved by the customers or Pantheon support, escalate the issue to our support engineers by opening a general support ticket or an emergency ticket.
 Emergency tickets are only available to **Diamond** and **Platinum** customers.

 Technical Support for Pantheon Front-End Sites does not include the following: